-- 11. Electronic music devices with ear phones may be carried by students during the school day and used at the discretion of each classroom teacher.
-Ear phones may be worn in only one ear at a time for safety purposes. - Cell phones and electronic devices are the student's responsibility.
-S-C Administration and staff are not responsible for lost or stolen items. - 13.
-Toys, sharp instruments, chains of any kind, and dangerous objects have no place at school and will be confiscated and the student will be subject to disciplinary action. - 14.
-Students are not allowed to smoke, chew, or possess tobacco or vapor products on school property, school buses, or at school activities. - 15.
+- 9. Electronic music devices with ear phones may be carried by students during the school day and used at the discretion of each classroom teacher.
+Ear phones may be worn in only one ear at a time for safety purposes.
+No speakers of any kind may played in the hallways or cafeteria. - Cell phones and electronic devices are the student's responsibility.
+The Sedalia School District, the S-C administration, nor the S-C staff are not responsible for lost or stolen electronic devices. - 11.
+Toys, sharp instruments, chains of any kind, and dangerous objects have no place at school and will be confiscated and the student will be subject to disciplinary action. - Students are not allowed to smoke, chew, or possess tobacco or vapor products on school property, school buses, or at school activities. - 13.
 Be informed that the use of illicit drugs and the unlawful possession or distribution of, or use of alcohol is illegal, harmful and prohibited on school premises or as part of any of its activities.
 Violation will result in consequences up to and including expulsion and referral for prosecution.
-Compliance with the standards of conduct is mandatory. - 16.
+Compliance with the standards of conduct is mandatory. - 14.
 Public display of affection has no place at school.
-Students observed in inappropriate forms of affection before, during and after school on school grounds will be subject to disciplinary action. - 17.
-Fighting on school grounds will result in immediate suspension and possible referral to law enforcement. - 18.
-No outside drinks are allowed.
-Students may carry water in a sealable container. - 19.
-No outside food deliveries are permitted.
+Students observed in inappropriate forms of affection before, during and after school on school grounds will be subject to disciplinary action. - Fighting on school grounds will result in immediate suspension and possible referral to law enforcement. - 16 No outside drinks are allowed.
+Students may carry water in a sealable clear container. - 17 No outside food deliveries are permitted.
 Parents/guardians may bring lunch for their student only.
-If the lunch is purchased (i.e., McDonald's, Subway, etc.) the food must be consumed in the main office during the student's schedule lunch shift.
-No food will be allowed in classrooms unless OK'd by administration. - 20.
-The passing time between classes is to be used by students to get to their next class- not to congregate or loiter in the halls. - 21.
+If the lunch is purchased (i.e., McDonald's, Subway, etc.) the food must be consumed in the main office during the student's schedule lunch shift. - The passing time between classes is to be used by students to get to their next class- not to congregate or loiter in the halls. - 19.
 Textbooks, uniforms, and any other school equipment checked out to students are their direct responsibility.
 If lost, stolen, damaged, or destroyed at or away from school, students will be required to pay for them.
-To prevent theft of valuables, students are encouraged to secure their lockers with locks. - 22.
+To prevent theft of valuables, students are encouraged to secure their lockers with locks. - 20.
 Students are not to be in the building before 7:50 a.m. each day.
 The cafeteria is open each morning from 7:50-8:15 for students who eat breakfast.
-Access to the student Commons and Library before school will be available on a rotating basis by grade level.
+Access to the student Commons and Library before school may made be available on a rotating basis by grade level.
 The upper gym is available for students to congregate before school.
 Students are allowed to go to their lockers at 8:10am.
 Students are not to remain in the building after school is dismissed, unless they are under the supervision of a staff member.
 Students riding buses should walk in the designated area.
-Those students not riding buses should leave the school grounds as soon as school is dismissed at 3:38 p.m. - 23.
+Those students not riding buses should leave the school grounds as soon as school is dismissed at 3:38 p.m. - 21.
 Students may pick up flowers, balloons, or packages after 3:38 p.m. in the principal's office.
-Glass containers are not allowed on buses.
+Glass containers are not allowed on buses. - 6